NVIDIA-AI-IOT/ros2_torch_trt/README.md

 - PyTorch implementation of the MobileNetV1 SSD model from https://github.com/qfgaohao/pytorch-ssd is used.
 The download links for the weights and the labels for `live_detection` use the pre-trained ones provided in the repository.

-- SqueezeNet pretrained model on ImageNet from `torchvision` is used directly.